thomasgtaylor/how.wtf/content/post/2023-04-30-confirmation-prompt-yes-no-in-bash.md

 ---
-title: Confirmation prompt yes/no in Bash
-date: 2023-04-30T23:55:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-04-30 23:55:00-04:00
 description: How to ask for confirmation in a bash script
-categories:
-- Programming
 tags:
-- Bash
+- bash
+title: Confirmation prompt yes/no in Bash
 ---

 Asking for user confirmation in a `bash` script is easy!